DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 ESP-01 and ESP-01s
 =====================

 This is the board that started it all.
 It fueled the WiFi revolution in small devices.
-In fact, this little board is actually a microcontroller that is more powerful than the Arduno Uno!
+In fact, this little board is actually a microcontroller that is more powerful than the Arduino Uno!
 The difference between the 01 and the 01S is primarily that there is more memory on the 01-"S".
 Since the 01 version has been retired, any new board you get should be the 01s, but either will work.

 .. figure:: ../_static/images/esp-01s_2.jpg